 Emma Hybrid review: Firmness and comfort

-There's no indication on the Emma website of how firm this mattress is meant to be, but I found it on the softer end of the spectrum, and would rate it around a 5 or 6 for firmness (with 10 being the firmest).
+There's no indication on the Emma website of how firm this mattress is meant to be, but I found it on the softer end of the spectrum, and would rate it around a 6.5 for firmness (with 10 being the firmest).
 There also isn't really the 'bounce' I'd expect from a hybrid mattress – I can't feel the springs when sleeping or when pressing down directly on the mattress.
+If you're looking for a truly 'hybrid' feel, I'd recommend checking out the luxe Eve Premium Hybrid or the great-value OTTY Hybrid.

 Emma Hybrid review: Price